Cngo2019/MonthlyBudgetCalculator/README.md

 # MonthlyBudgetCalculator

-This application takes in a list of expenses and calculates your take home monthly budget based on your biweekly or weekly takehome pay
+This application takes in a list of expenses and calculates your take home monthly budget based on your biweekly